mateiz/incubator-spark/docs/configuration.md

 val sc = new SparkContext(...)
 {% endhighlight %}

+## Important properties

 Most of the configurable system properties control internal settings that have reasonable default values.
 However, there are at least five properties that you will commonly want to control:

 <table class="table">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>